Skip to main content

 Hiking

 • Eco-walk Trail is a 2-mile loop trail and has 11 Discovery Zones that offer sensory sensitivity tips to increase your outdoor skills.
 The trail begins in a wet prairie and travels along a swamp edging a hammock.
 During the spring and fall, neo-tropical birds and hawks can be seen on their migration.
 Deer, turkey and wading birds frequent the area.
-The trail head to the Eco-walk Trail is located at the intersection of North Tallahassee Road and Curtis Tool Road.
+The trailhead to the Eco-walk Trail is located at the intersection of North Tallahassee Road and Curtis Tool Road.

 • Dixie Shores Trails.
 Entrances to the Dixie Shores Trails are located in the Dixie Shores subdivision off Fort Island Trail (mile marker 2.5).